Pamplona

 The San Fermín celebrations, also known as the Sanfermines, are an annual festival that takes place in Pamplona.
 These festivities are held in honor of San Fermín (Firminus of Amiens), one of the two patron saints of Navarre.
 The other patron is San Francisco Javier, whose birthplace, a beautiful castle in the village of Javier (40 minutes drive from Pamplona) can be visited today.

 The festivities begin every year on July 6 at 12 noon with the chupinazo.
 These continue until July 14, ending with the song Pobre de mi (“Poor me”) at midnight.
 At that moment, everyone gathers on the square in front of the town hall, singing with a candle in their hand.
-The San Fermín celebrations are especially known for it non-stop partying, where people party both at night and during the day.
-It is tradition to wear white and red clothing during these celebrations, with most people wearing a white shirt and pants with red accessories.
+The San Fermín celebrations are especially known for it non-stop partying, where people party both during the night and during the day.
+It is traditional to wear white and red clothing during these parties, with most people wearing a white shirt and pants with red accessories.

 Straat met veel mensen, typische reuzen en vlaggen